The Creation of the World—What the Bible Really Says

 Instead of just speaking humanity into existence like He did for everything else, God formed us out of the clay of the ground and filled us with the breath of life (Genesis 2:7).

 Isn’t it incredible to think that God took the time to shape us and breathe life into us?
-He cares for us so much that He even made us in His image—giving us the ability to create and be creative too (Genesis 1:28)!
+He cares for us so much that He even made us in the image of God—giving us the ability to create and be creative too (Genesis 1:28)!

 In the book of Psalms, the poet David reflects on this purpose for humanity: